Twins vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Renfroe has picked up at least one hit in two games in a row.
-During his last five outings he is batting .333 with two doubles, two walks and two RBI.
+- Renfroe heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .353 with a walk and an RBI.

 Renfroe Recent Games